easyretrofit/retrofit-spring-boot-starter/README.md

 When you use sort, please ensure that all interceptors use sort, because by default, sort is 0.
 You can ensure the execution order of your interceptors through int type. **_By default, the interceptor is loaded from top to bottom._**

+When you use type, type is an Interceptor Enum , You can specify whether this interceptor is to be `addInterceptor()` or `addNetworkInterceptor()` in OkHttpClient

 You can refer to [retrofit-spring-boot-starter-sample-retrofitbuilder](https://github.com/liuziyuan/retrofit-spring-boot-starter-samples/tree/main/retrofit-spring-boot-starter-sample-retrofitbuilder) &
 [retrofit-spring-boot-starter-sample-backend-services](https://github.com/liuziyuan/retrofit-spring-boot-starter-samples/tree/main/retrofit-spring-boot-starter-sample-backend-services)